lolcommits/lolcommits-sample_plugin/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/ce34ea41c79820a2fc75/maintainability)](https://codeclimate.com/github/lolcommits/lolcommits-sample_plugin/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/ce34ea41c79820a2fc75/test_coverage)](https://codeclimate.com/github/lolcommits/lolcommits-sample_plugin/test_coverage)

 [lolcommits](https://lolcommits.github.io/) takes a snapshot with your webcam every time you git commit code, and archives a lolcat style image with it.
 Git blame has never been so much fun!

 Lolcommit plugins allow developers to add features by running code before or after snapshots are taken.
 Installed plugin gems are automatically loaded before the capturing process starts.

 This gem showcases an example plugin.
 It prints short messages to the screen before and after every lolcommit.
 After configuring the plugin to be enabled, you'll see something like this for a capture:

     ✨  Say cheese 😁 !
     *** Preserving this moment in history.
     📸  Snap
     ✨  wow!
 9e6303c is your best looking commit yet! 😘  💻
+    -> lolcommit ready at /some/path/to/ad276b773b8.jpg

 Use this repo to jump-start development on your own plugin.
 It has tests, docs and hooks with useful tools; Travis, CodeClimate, Rdoc etc.

 ## Developing your own plugin

-First, there are some things your gem *must* do to be loaded and executed:
+First, there are some things your gem *must* do to be loaded and
+executed:

 * The gem name must have a `lolcommits-` prefix.
 * Require `lolcommits` in your `gemspec` file as a development dependency.
 * Include a class that inherits from `Lolcommits::Plugin::Base` (this will be the entry point to your plugin from the lolcommits gem).
 * This main plugin class must meet the requirements explained below.

 ### Your Plugin Class

 You plugin class must have a namespace and path that matches your gem name and be in the gem's `LOAD_PATH`.

     # for a gem named lolcommits-zapier you should have a plugin class:
     class Lolcommits::Plugin::Zapier < Lolcommits::Plugin::Base